 Travel time: 30 minutes by helicopter/1h10mins bus and ferry

 From the Garden Island to Fiji’s second-largest island, it’s time to do a bit more island-hopping.
-Either treat yourself to a scenic helicopter flight between Taveuni and Vanua Levu with by taking the ferry from Korean Wharf to Buca Bay on the Taveuni Princess ferry.
+Either treat yourself to a scenic helicopter flight between Taveuni and Vanua Levu by taking the ferry from Korean Wharf to Buca Bay on the Taveuni Princess ferry.
 Once on the other side, a bus transfer takes you to one of the main hubs of Vanua Levu, Savusavu.
 The picturesque waterfront town has hot springs where locals demonstrate how they use them to cook food, as well as the town having pleasant eateries to enjoy.
 After you’ve had a look around, take a taxi or a resort transfer to your chosen accommodation.

 Accommodation on Vanua Levu for Foodies